 *Application and Approach to Hair Transplantation in Females, The American Journal of Cosmetic Surgery, Vol. 14, No. 2, 1997.

-What is a “Follicular Unit Extraction” or FUE?
+What Is a “Follicular Unit Extraction” or FUE?

-What is the “Trichophytic Closure” technique?
+What Is the “Trichophytic Closure” Technique?

 When the donor area strip is removed from the permanent hair bearing area at the back of the scalp, the wound is sewn together.
 Some physicians use staples, others use either dissolvable or non-dissolvable sutures.
-Dr. Cotterill prefers to use sutures, as he feels they cause less discomfort for patients compared to staples.
+Dr Cotterill prefers to use sutures, as he feels they cause less discomfort for patients compared to staples.
 The wound edges are closed and the resulting scar, in most patients, will heal as a pencil thin scar that is easily camouflaged by the hair at the back of the scalp.

-What is a “Megasession”?
+What Is “Megasession”?

 In the early 1980′s, scientists found that they could remove cells from the base of a growing hair and culture that cell to produce millions of additional cells.
 This work has been done on mice and rats, whose hair follicles are not much different than humans’.
 This process has been improperly called “cloning of hair” and should be called “cell therapy”.
 At several study sites around the world, including Toronto, Canada at the University of Toronto, researchers have been able to identify and grow dermal papilla cells (DPC).